department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/honor.md

       description: Apply for one or both of these items to honor the military service of a deceased Veteran or Reservist.
 ---
 <div class="va-introtext">
 While planning a burial for a Veteran or Reservist, you can apply for certain memorial items to honor their military service.
-An eligible spouse or other family member buried in a national cemetery or certain other Veterans or military cemeteries may also qualify for a headstone, marker, or niche cover to identify the place of burial.
+An eligible spouse or other family member buried in a national cemetery, or certain other Veterans or military cemeteries, may also qualify for a headstone, marker, or niche cover to identify the place of burial.

 </div>